 The provisions of this Code of Ethics cover basic principles in the various functions of the Corporate Compliance Team.
 The Compliance Audit Team shall realize that individual judgment is required in the application of these principles.
-We have a responsibility to conduct ourselves so that our good faith and integrity should not be open to question.
-While having due regard for the limit of our technical skills, we will promote the highest internal auditing standards to the end of advancing the interest of WNYIL Inc.
+The Audit Team has a responsibility to conduct themselves so that good faith and integrity should not be open to question.
+While having due regard for the limit of the Team's technical skills, will promote the highest internal auditing standards to the end of advancing the interest of WNYIL.